Do you have Insurance Questions about Mental Health or Addiction Services?

-Answer: In general, for those in large employer plans, if mental health or substance use disorder services are offered, those services already are subject to the parity protections required under the Mental Health Parity and Addiction Equity Act (MHPAEA).
-And in 2014, for those in most small employer and individual plans, mental health and substance use disorder services will also become subject to the MHPAEA requirements.
+Answer: In general, for those in large employer plans, if mental health or substance use disorder services are offered, they are subject to the parity protections required under MHPAEA.
+And, as of 2014, for most small employer and individual plans, mental health and substance use disorder services must meet MHPAEA requirements.

 Answer: Yes, Medicare covers a wide range of mental health services.